Private Client, Wills, Probate & Estate Administration

 One of our partners, Michael Prendergast, is a member of the Society of Trust and Estate Practitioners and has experience of dealing with a wide variety of trusts.
 He has written a number of articles relating to care home fee planning, so please feel free to read at your leisure:

-Dickinson Parker Hill has advised many people and their families on the options available to them regarding the family home and their other assets and advised on what steps can be taken to protect those assets.
-It is important to take advice from qualified asset protection solicitors when dealing with matters such as this and you should be wary of anybody who professes to have a ā€˜guaranteed solutionā€™ to protecting your property from care home fees.
-Putting in place an asset protection trust that fits your specific circumstances is important, so our team ensure that we have your legal and financial interests in mind at all times.
+It is important to take advice from qualified asset protection solicitors when dealing with matters such as this and you should be wary of anybody who professes to have a ‘guaranteed solution’ to protecting your property from care home fees.
+Putting in place an asset protection trust that fits your specific circumstances is important, so our team ensures that we have your legal and financial interests in mind at all times.
 We are thorough and effective when it comes to care home fee planning.

 We have been advising the people of Ormskirk, Skelmersdale, Wigan, Parbold, Burscough, Formby, Southport and throughout Lancashire, Merseyside and nationwide for over 200 years on protecting their assets.
 Our specialist private client solicitors will be able to help you protect your home from care home fees.

 If you would like to put your mind at ease and speak to expert asset protection lawyers about your personal circumstances and how to put in place processes that will effectively take care of any care home fee planning that you require in future, contact us today.
-You can reach a friendly and experienced member of the DPH Law team by callingĀ 01695 574 201, or by emailing us.
+You can reach a friendly and experienced member of the DPH Law team by calling 01695 574 201, or by emailing us.
 We will be happy to offer specialist advice and guidance on all things relating to an asset protection trust.

 Ormskirk Market